billsix/cprogrammingbook/doc/05-Arrays.rst

 the left-hand side of an assignment operator.
 Look back at the example: the expression \*p occurs twice in that position, and then the amazing (\*p)++; statement.
-That last one is a great puzzle to most beginners—even if you
-'ve managed to wrap your mind around the concept that
+That last one is a great puzzle to most beginners—even if you've managed to wrap your mind around the concept that
 \*p = 0 writes zero into the thing pointed to by p, and that \*p += 1 adds one to where p points, it still seems a bit much to apply the ++ operator to \*p.